European commissioner: Politicisation

 However their political nature can also cause problems in their habit of leaving the job early in the final years of the commission to take up new national posts.
 In seeking to secure their post-Commission job, they can undermine the work of the commission.
 Following elections in Cyprus, Commissioner Kyprianou left to become Cypriot Foreign Minister.
 Likewise, Commissioner Frattini left to do the same following elections in Italy.
-During the previous Prodi Commission, Pedro Solbes left to become the Spanish finance minister, Michel Barnier left to become French foreign minister, Erkki Liikanen left to become head of Bank of Finland and Anna Diamantopoulou also resigned early.
+During the previous Prodi Commission, Pedro Solbes left to become the Spanish finance minister, Michel Barnier left to become French foreign minister, Erkki Liikanen left to become head of the Bank of Finland and Anna Diamantopoulou also resigned early.
 Even President Prodi started campaigning in the Italian elections before his term as head of the commission was over.

 Appointment to the commission has the effect of removing a political figure from a country for a period of years, and this has been compared to the ancient Athenian practice of ostracism.

+Thierry Breton resigned as European Commissioner on 16 September 2024, accusing Ursula von der Leyen of undermining him and disrupting the EU's power transition.